The Benefits and Differences Between Pre-1933 & 1 Oz Bullion Gold Coins

 Much less knowledge or expertise is needed to trade bullion gold coins versus buying or selling semi-numismatic coins, such as pre-1933 gold coins.
 Because some of these coins have additional value, it’s important to know this before proceeding with a transaction.
 Some of the factors that determine their value include condition, rarity, year, mintmark, provenance and even eye appeal.

 The value of 1 oz bullion coins is much easier to understand.
 All you have to know is the purity, the melt value, and the weight.
 The general rule to remember is that bullion coins do not have any numismatic value.
 Some gold experts refer to bullion as a “pure investment” since its value is based primarily on the value of the precious metal.

 That being said, generally speaking, U.S. gold coins, even bullion coins, tend to trade at slightly higher rates than foreign gold coins.

 Which Coins Have the Greatest Benefits?

-Bullion has the lowest purchase price of these two types.
-This is because they were produced primarily for investment purposes as opposed to catering to coin collectors.
-The minting process is more streamlined and more coins can be produced in a relatively short period of time, which involves less labor wear and tear on the minting plates and machine usage.
+Bullion coins have the lowest purchase price of these two types.
+This is because they were produced primarily for investment purposes as opposed to coins produced for collectors.
+The minting process is more streamlined and more coins can be produced in a relatively short period of time, which involves less labor, wear and tear on the minting plates and machine usage.